 Not all homemade pumpkin pies are created equal – at least not in price!
 Depending on where you live in the U.S., you might be paying double for the same delicious holiday recipe compared to your neighboring state.

 To gather data, we compiled essential items from Numbeo and holiday foods from local stores via Instacart in-store pickup, excluding the 15% markup.
-Then, we crunched the numbers to calculate the prices of making these holiday recipes at home.
-For each holiday item, the most expensive cities are on the left, and the least expensive are on the right.
+Then, we crunched the numbers to determine the prices of making these holiday recipes at home.
+For each holiday item, the most expensive cities are on the left, and the least are on the right.

 Let’s breakdown down the highs and lows of the infographic to get a feel for how prices can change from city to city for our favorite holiday dishes: